MetOffice/fab/docs/source/environment.rst

     $ pip install python-clang

-Not that this requires a suitible `libclang` to be installed on your system which may require system administrator internvention.
+Note that this requires a suitible `libclang` to be installed on your system which may require system administrator internvention.

 Finally, to get plots from the metrics you will need: